staenker/ansible-apt-sources-baseline/README.md

     * utopic => 14.10
     * vivid => 15.04 pre alpha
 * Sections
-    * You should not use anything other than "main" and "main restricted"
+    * You should not use anything other than:
-    * If you are absolutely sure about what you are doing:
         * "main"
         * "main restricted"
+    * If you are absolutely sure about what you are doing:
         * "main restricted universe" => INSECURE
         * "main restricted universe multiverse" => INSECURE